Bilal-3582/Projects/Threat Model/README.md

 and mobile UI, a cloud-deployed backend, local hub instances, and smart devices.
 The model consists of level 0, 1, and 2 data flow diagrams; STRIDE threat analysis; an attack tree; and risk analysis with DREAD and FAIR.
+The following was done using OWASP Threat Dragon.

 ## Contents <!-- omit in toc -->